 To do something “lickety-split” is to do it quickly, without delay.
-That’s what this phrase means.

-Origin Of Lickety-Split
+The Origin Of Lickety-Split

 “On we went, lickity-split, the harrycame blowed harder, the timbers began to creak, the sails split to ribbons, some of the spars begun to snap and go by the board, and then all at once there was a terrible cry, ‘breakers ahead!’ “

 From the quote, you might have noticed it mentioned a “harrycame.”
 I checked the newspaper twice, even zooming in on that part to make sure it was spelled in that way, and it was.
 I’m not sure what that word means or if its just a misspelling, but looking at the context, it sounds like a “hurricane” is being talked about.
 Anyways, more to the point, this quote shows that this expression is at least 170 years old.

 - I have a flight to catch in an hour, so I need to get ready lickety-split to make sure I don’t miss it.

 - I told my daughter that if she cleaned up her room, she could have ice-cream afterwards.
 Needless to say, her room became spotless in a jiffy.

 - I’ll have dinner ready in the blink of an eye, don’t you worry!

 Tip: This website has the meanings of phrases — hundreds of them, in fact!
 We have different categories for animal, food, and sports expressions.
 To find these categories, tap the site’s logo at the top and scroll down a bit.
 Or if you are looking for a specific phrase, select a letter from the upper menu and browse through the phrase’s list.